Kotlin/kotlinx.serialization/docs/formats.md

 ```

 ### Packed fields
 Collection types (not maps) can be **written** as packed fields when annotated with the `@ProtoPacked` annotation.
-Per the
-standard packed fields can only be used on primitive numeric types.
+Per the standard packed fields can only be used on primitive numeric types.
+The annotation is ignored on other types.

 Per the [format description](https://developers.google.com/protocol-buffers/docs/encoding#packed) the parser ignores
 the annotation, but rather reads list in either packed or repeated format.